microsoft/testfx-docs/RFCs/003-Customize-Running-Tests.md

 }
 ```

-Lets take a very simple example to apply this extensibility on - the task is to validate the stability of a test method, that is ensure that the test passes always when run 'n' number of times.
+Lets take a very simple example to apply this extensibility on - the task is to validate the stability of a test scenario, that is ensure that the test for that scenario passes always when run 'n' number of times.
 We start by declaring an `IterativeTestMethodAttribute` that extends `TestMethodAttribute`.
 We then override `TestMethodAttribute.Execute()` to run the test 'n' number of times.

 ```